JuanJakobo/Pocketbook-Read-offline/README.md

 ## Features

 * Show Pocket articles the user has stored
+* Modify items
-* Download articles to read them later offline TODO
+* Download articles to read them offline TODO
 * Show unread and starred items TODO
 * Open content in Pocketbook reader TODO
 * Handle everything by touch or keys